kwdunaway/WGBS_Tools/README.md

 Track hubs, while useful for visualizing your data, require many steps to create.
 Briefly:

 1. Convert pm_bed files to bedGraph using *wgbs_tools pm2bg*.
 1. Convert the resulting bedGraph files to BigWig format using *bedGraphToBigWig*.
 You may need to download the converter from [UCSC](http://hgdownload.soe.ucsc.edu/admin/exe/).
-The linux version can be found at [bedGraphToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedGraphToBigWig).
+The Linux version can be found at [bedGraphToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedGraphToBigWig).
 1. You will then need to add this information to the hub.
 See [Basic Track Hub Quick Start Guide](https://genome.ucsc.edu/goldenpath/help/hubQuickStart.html) for more information.

 #### <a name="pm2dss"> pm2dss </a>

-Converts multiple multiple percent methylation bed files to DSS format.
+Converts multiple percent methylation bed files to DSS format.
 These file are necessary as input for many R packages dealing with methylation (such as the R packages *bsseq* and *DSS*).

 ## <a name="FileFormats"> File Formats </a>